OpenBagTwo/LighterEnd/content/Items/aurant_polypore.md

 Aurant Polypores can be placed on the sides of full blocks.
 See: [block entry](Blocks/aurant_polypore#usage).

-They can also be used as a potion ingredient as a substitute for [Nether Wart](https://minecraft.wiki/w/Nether_Wart): brewing an Aurant Polypore and a [Water Bottle](https://minecraft.wiki/w/Water_Bottle) will produce an [Awkward Potion](https://minecraft.wiki/w/Awkward_Potion).
+They can also be used as a potion ingredient as a substitute for [Nether Wart](https://minecraft.wiki/w/Nether_Wart): brewing an Aurant Polypore into a [Water Bottle](https://minecraft.wiki/w/Water_Bottle) will produce an [Awkward Potion](https://minecraft.wiki/w/Awkward_Potion).